CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: Design Space Exploration: Evaluation

 \mypara{L1 TLB Setup.} To assess the L1 TLB functional performance speedup, we ran the full set of benchmarks for three different setups: (i) Linux virtual/hosted execution for the baseline \textit{cva6-16} (\textit{baseline}); (ii) Linux virtual/hosted execution for the \textit{cva6-32} (\textit{hosted-32}); and (iii) Linux virtual/hosted execution for the \textit{cva6-64} (\textit{hosted-64}).

 \mypara{L1 TLB Performance Speedup.} Figure \ref{fig:mibench_l1_tlb} shows the assessed results.
 All results are normalized to the \textit{baseline} execution.
 Several conclusions can be drawn.
 Firstly, as expected, the \textit{hosted-64} is the best-case scenario with an average performance speedup increase of 3.6\%.
 We can observe a maximum speedup of 7\% in the \textit{susanc} (small) benchmark and a minimum speedup of 2\% in the \textit{bitcount} (large) benchmark.
-However, although not explicitly shown in this paper, to achieve these results there is an associated impact of 50\% increase in the FPGA resources.
-Secondly, the \textit{hosted-32} configuration increases the performance by a minimum of 1\% (e.g., basicmath large) and a maximum of 4\% (e.g., \textit{susanc} small), at a cost of about 15\%-17\% in the area (FPGA).
+However, although not explicitly shown in this paper, to achieve these results there is an associated impact of 50\% increase in the FPGA resources. \bs{We expected these results because the L1 TLB is a fully-associative TLB implemented as a full combinational circuit, and the CVA6 design is not optimized for this particular FPGA architecture.} Secondly, the \textit{hosted-32} configuration increases the performance by a minimum of 1\% (e.g., basicmath large) and a maximum of 4\% (e.g., \textit{susanc} small), at a cost of about 15\%-17\% in the area (FPGA).
 Finally, we can conclude that increasing the CVA6 L1 TLB size to 32 entries presents the most reasonable trade-off between functional performance speedup and hardware cost.